Project31/ansible-kubernetes-openshift-pi3/README.md

 * Repeat steps for each Pi.

 Finally add the WLAN IPs to the `hosts` file.
-Ideally your WLAN router has fixed IPs for your PIs configured.
-Add these IPs to your hosts file later on in group 'pis'.
+Ideally your WLAN router has fixed IPs for your PIs configured when called via DHCP.
+Add these IPs to your hosts file later on in the Ansible group `pis`.
 Select a single IP as `master` and the rest for `nodes`.
-Don't forget to given everyone a `name`, the master node should carry ``
+Don't forget to given everyone a `name`, the master node should carry also an `host_extra=master` attribute.
+See `hosts.exampple` for a full setup.

 When all Pis running and the proper IPs are entered you can re-run ansible with the playbook any time (without -k option).